OpenMined/PySyft/docs/source/getting_started/index.rst

 both Data Owner and Data Scientist as a part of a tutorial or course.

-**We will be setting up the following dependencies before PySyft and PyGrid:**
+**We will be setting up the following dependencies before PySyft and Syft Server:**

 * Python >=3.9
 * pip